techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 ### <a name="sending-messages"></a> Sending messages via REST using Postman

-1. Open Chrome browser and navigate to <chrome://apps>
+1. If you have Chrome and/or Postman open, please close all windows before proceeding.
+Then open a new Chrome browser and navigate to <chrome://apps>
 	![](images/043.png)

 1. Click on **Postman**